gwa/grunt-gettext-parser/README.md

 # grunt-gettext-parser

+> Extract gettext calls from templates to a single PHP file that can then be used to create a `.po` file for translations.

 A grunt task that parses `gettext` calls from [twig](http://twig.sensiolabs.org/) ([Timber](http://upstatement.com/timber/) for Wordpress, or Drupal 8) files and creates a "dummy" PHP file with gettext calls that can then be used to create a `.pot` or `.po` file.

 ### Wordpress